Joako360/osm2city/doc/manual/preparation.rst

 Creating a Directory Structure
 ==============================

-The following shows a directory structure, which one of the deverlopers is using — feel free to use any other structure.
+The following shows a directory structure, which one of the developers is using — feel free to use any other structure.

 ::